Jinny42/JetsonDeepStream/readme.txt

 # usb Camera TEST

-## Check you usb camera exits and what device number is.
+## Check your usb camera exists and what device number is.

 ls /dev/video*